-- A referral from Link2Home, which is the state-wide information and referral telephone service, which operates 24 hours a day, seven days a week.
-Link2Home provides information, assessment and referral to SHS, Temporary Accommodation and other appropriate services for people who are experiencing homelessness or who are at risk of homelessness. - A referral from the Domestic Violence line - A referral from a team using an Assertive outreach approach - A referral from DCJ or a Social Housing Management Transfer CHP to support a person accessing of Temporary Accommodation (TA) - Self-referral where a person calls or sends a message to an SHS provider, or where a person visits an SHS provider at their shopfront or an outreach location
+- A referral from Link2home, which is the state-wide information and referral telephone service, which operates 24 hours a day, seven days a week.
+Link2home provides information, assessment and referral to SHS, Temporary Accommodation and other appropriate services for people who are experiencing homelessness or who are at risk of homelessness. - A referral from the Domestic Violence line - A referral from a team using an Assertive outreach approach

-A referral to an SHS provider from a third party, such as the public
+- A referral from DCJ or a Social Housing Management Transfer CHP to support a person accessing of Temporary Accommodation (TA) - Self-referral where a person calls or sends a message to a service provider, or where a person visits a service provider at their shopfront or an outreach location - A referral to a service provider from a third party, such as the public